Komodo/komodo-website/readme.md

 Because of https://github.com/bevry/docpad/issues/336 there are some temporary workarounds to make development faster.
 In particular all blogs before 2013-09 are excluded from being generated when on a development environment.
-Additionally some files may fail to re-render properly (particularly while working with templates), to disable these performance workarounds you can run docpad in dev mode with:
+Additionally some files may fail to re-render properly (particularly while working with templates).

-`docpad run --env dev_full`

 These are temporary workarounds in the interest of productivity.

 ## Testing Production

-`docpad run --env static`
+`docpad run --env dev-static`

 ## Deploy to GitHub